-- The IjmuidenIJmuiden met mast^a is located about 85 km west of Den Helder in the Dutch part of the North Sea.
-The met mast was in operation between November 2011 and March 2016 and was decomissioned afterwards.
+- The IJmuiden met mast1 is located about 85 km west of Den Helder in the Dutch part of the North Sea.
+The met mast was in operation between November 2011 and March 2016 and was decommissioned afterwards.
 The mast was used in several wind energy research studies (e.g. Baas et al., 2016; Kalverla et al., 2019).
 It provides measurements at several heights and is described in more detail in Poveda et al. (2015).
-For the analysis in this study, the mast corrected wind speed measurement (cup anemometers) located at 92 m height was used together with the wind direction measurement at a height of 87 m.
-The availability of the wind speed measurement data at these heights is 99.5 % prior and 99.7 % after the filling of gaps by lower measurement heights (see procedure above). - The FINO2 met mast^b is located in the central Southern Baltic Sea close to the border triangle of Denmark, Germany and Sweden in the German part of the Baltic Sea.
+For the analysis in this study, the mast-corrected wind speed measurement meteomast-ijmuiden-mmij/ (last access: 8 April 2021).

+(cup anemometers) located at 92 m height was used together with the wind direction measurement at a height of 87 m.
+The availability of the wind speed measurement data at these heights is 99.5 % prior to and 99.7 % after the filling of gaps by lower measurement heights (see procedure above).

+- The FINO2 met mast2 is located in the central southern Baltic Sea close to the border triangle of Denmark, Germany and Sweden in the German part of the Baltic Sea.
 In contrast to the North Sea sites, the FINO2 measurements are affected by the surrounding lands with distances of less than 50 km for the majority of wind direction sectors.
 Only a narrow northeasterly sector is dominated by a long marine fetch.
-FINO2 is in operation since August 2007 and the data were studied in several wind energy related studies (e.g. Gryning et al., 2014; Dörenkämper, 2015).
-FINO2 provides wind measurements at various heights between 32 m and 102 m above sea level, technically described in (FINO2, 2007).
+FINO2 has been in operation since August 2007, and the data were studied in several wind-energy-related studies (e.g. Gryning et al., 2014; Dörenkämper, 2015).
+FINO2 provides wind measurements at various heights between 32 and 102 m a.s.l., technically described in FINO2 (2007).
 In this study mainly the wind speed measurements from the cup anemometers at 92 m height were used in combination with the wind direction measurement (vane) at the same height on the boom of the opposite side of the mast.
-The availability of the wind speed time series was 86.4 % prior and 95.5 % after the application of the gap filling from lower heights (see procedure above). - FINO3 is a met mast^c located in the northern part of the German Bight about 80 km north west of the island of Sylt.
+The availability of the wind speed time series was 86.4 % prior to and 95.5 % after the application of the gap filling from lower heights (see procedure above). - FINO3 is a met mast3 located in the northern part of the German Bight about 80 km northwest of the island of Sylt.
 Thus, the impact of upstream coastlines is very limited and a pure offshore climate is found in particular for the main wind direction sectors (south to northwest).
-FINO3 is in operation since September 2009 and provides wind measurements each 10 m between 32 m and 102 m above sea level as described in (FINO3, 2012).
+FINO3 has been in operation since September 2009 and provides wind measurements each 10 m between 32 and 102 m a.s.l. as described in FINO3 (2012).
 The FINO3 wind measurements were part of several wind energy studies (Peña et al., 2015; Gryning et al., 2016).
-This study analyses the wind speed (cup) and wind direction (vane) data from the measurements at 92 m respectively 101 m above mean sea level.
-These wind speed measurement data have an availability of 98.4 % prior and 98.9 % after the application of gap filling from measurements at lower heights (see procedure above).
+This study analyses the wind speed (cup) and wind direction (vane) data from the measurements at 92 m and 101 m a.m.s.l.
+These wind speed measurement data have an availability of 98.4 % prior to and 98.9 % after the application of gap filling from measurements at lower heights (see procedure above).
 A detailed overview of the measurements of the three FINO masts, their device types, accuracy and boom orientations is given in the Appendix of Leiding et al. (2012).
-Less than a kilometer west of the FINO3 platform, the wind farm DanTysk was constructed between February 2013 and April 2015.
-The erection of turbines did not start before April 2014 and operation not before December 2014.
+Less than a kilometre west of the FINO3 platform, the wind farm Dan-Tysk was constructed between February 2013 and April 2015.
+The erection of turbines did not start before April 2014, and operation did not start before December 2014.
 So, the wind statistics of FINO3 considered for this study should not be impacted by wakes of DanTysk.